marieBvr/TEs_genes_relationship_pipeline/README.md

  - Count the number of TEs
  - Count the number of TEs with associated genes within a certain distance
  - Overlap statistics, which show how many TEs have an overlap with gene, both upstream and downstream.
- - Distance  statistics,  which  show  the  number  of  TE  with  an  upstream  or  downstream  gene  within  0-500  bp,500-1000 bp, 1000-2000 bp and more than 2000 bp.
+ - Distance statistics, which show the number of each TE superfamily overlap with the closest gene (-i -1 -x 0) or within the distance of 0-500 bp (-i 0 -x 500), 500-1000 bp (-i 501 -x 1000), 1000-2000 bp (-i 1001 -x 2000) and more than 2000 bp.
+The subsets and supersets are not included in these counts.
+The input file is the result file obtained from the Python script.
 The input file is the result file obtained with the Python script.

 ```bash